Stochastic tensor contraction for quantum chemistry: Numerical experiments

 The insensitivity of STC to dimensionality and delocalization suggests it will be useful in formulating electronic structure methods in materials, where the density of atoms is typically higher, and the delocalization greater, than in molecules.
 As a preliminary demonstration, we present STC-CCSD(T) calculations on doped diamond structures.
 We construct diamond cells by repeating a 2 atom diamond supercell, up to a $2\times3\times4$ lattice (48 atom supercell), replace a single atom with a silicon dopant, {and relax the cell structure using density functional theory.} As DLPNO-CCSD(T) is not available for materials, we compare to exact CCSD(T) calculations, and in the STC-CCSD(T) calculations, we set a target total energy error of the supercell of 24 meV (to yield 0.5~meV per-atom error for the largest $2\times3\times4$ supercell).
 All calculations are performed with the frozen-core approximation, GTH-DZVP basis~\cite{vandevondele2007gaussian}, and 32 CPU cores.
 The results are shown in Fig. \ref{fig:solid}.
 As we see, despite the high density of atoms, STC-CCSD(T) is already faster than the exact implementation even for the smallest system (8 atoms) and further has a much better scaling (empirically $O(N^{3.81})$, versus $O(N^{7})$).
 This illustrates the potential of STC formulations in materials simulations.

-\emph{Performance on a benchmark molecular set.} Finally, we benchmark the performance of our current STC-CCSD(T) implementation on a set of 20 realistic molecular systems with 16-38 atoms and 368-916 basis functions against DLPNO-CCSD(T) and exact CCSD(T).
+\emph{Performance on benchmark molecular sets.} Next, we benchmark the performance of our current STC-CCSD(T) implementation on a set of 20 realistic molecular systems with 16-38 atoms and 368-916 basis functions against DLPNO-CCSD(T) and exact CCSD(T).
 Note that these are not the largest systems treatable by our STC-CCSD(T) implementation but are ones where exact CCSD(T) calculations are practical.
 The benchmark set spans a range of molecular systems that have previously been used to benchmark the performance of local correlation methods in the literature~\cite{neese2009efficient2,riplinger2016sparse,datta2016analytic,nagy2018optimization}, ensuring that the test cases are not biased in favor of STC-CCSD(T).

-In all the STC-CCSD(T) calculations, the target statistical error is fixed at 0.2 kcal/mol (the reported error is the mean absolute error (MAE) from 25 independent runs). {When energy differences are of interest (such as for the ISOL11 reaction in the benchmark set), the expected statistical error is $\sqrt{2}\times$ larger than the individual ones.} For DLPNO-CCSD(T), results obtained with the NormalPNO and TightPNO truncation settings are shown for comparison.
+In all the STC-CCSD(T) calculations, the target statistical error is fixed at 0.2 kcal/mol (the reported error is the mean absolute error (MAE) from 25 independent runs).
+For DLPNO-CCSD(T), results obtained with the NormalPNO and TightPNO truncation settings are shown for comparison.
 All calculations were performed on the same CPU with 8 cores.
 For simplicity we refer to the three methods as STC, DLPNO/Normal and DLPNO/Tight.
 The comprehensive results are shown in Fig.~\ref{fig:benchmarking}, and a summary is shown in Table~\ref{table:benchmark_stats}.

 The STC energy errors are smaller than all DLPNO/Normal and 15 of 20 DLPNO/Tight errors; on average, the absolute STC errors are $16\times$ and $3.8\times$ smaller than those from DLPNO/Normal and DLPNO/Tight.
 Additionally, the STC MAEs are $<0.22$ kcal/mol for all systems, matching the target error, while the DLPNO energy error varies significantly even amongst systems of similar size.
 Thus STC yields a more predictable and controllable error behavior.